hsteinshiromoto/ml.md/Permanent/Cauchy Sequence.md

 ## Remark

-A Cauchy sequence is a [[sequence]] where the terms of the sequence are getting closer and closer to each other.
+A Cauchy sequence is a [[Sequence|sequence]] where the terms of the sequence are getting closer and closer to each other.